milenakapralova/socraticmodels/blogpost.md

 > **Few-shot VQA**
 > - *Input*: $Q + C_T + I + E \to$ $VLM$ $\to P = Q + C_T + C_I + E \to$ $LM$ $\to$ *Output*: $A$

-Model pipeline for reasoning tasks. $Q$: question, $I$: image, $A$: answer, $C_T$: text context, $C_I$: image context, $R$: rationale, $P$: prompt, $E$: solved example, and $S_{COT}$: *"Let's think step by step..."*
+<small> Model pipeline for reasoning tasks. $Q$: question, $I$: image, $A$: answer, $C_T$: text context, $C_I$: image context, $R$: rationale, $P$: prompt, $E$: solved example, and $S_{COT}$: *"Let's think step by step..."* </small>

 #### 2.2.2 Dataset
 We used the ScienceQA [4] dataset which contains multiple-choice science questions containing text and images, along with solutions and explanations, designed for reasoning tasks such as CoT & VQA.
 We took the validation split and filtered out samples with (i) no images and (ii) images where the visual context is unnecessary to answer the question.
-An example question is for example ”What is the capital of Texas?”.
-Finally, we drew 50 random samples each for the CoT & VQA tasks.
-The small size of the test set was motivated primarily by the cost of using the proprietary GPT-3 API, but we hoped our experiments would still reveal some telling trends and insights.
+An example question is for example, *”What is the capital of Texas?”*.
+Finally, we drew 50 random samples each for the CoTR & VQA tasks.
+The small size of the test set was motivated primarily by the cost of using the proprietary GPT-3 API, but we hope our experiments would still reveal some telling trends and insights.

 #### 2.2.3 Evaluation
-We evaluated the CoT tasks using the following metrics: BLEU [22], Rouge [26], METEOR [23], and the BERT score [27] between the generated responses (rationales) and ground-truth solutions.
+We evaluated the CoTR tasks using the following metrics: BLEU [22], Rouge [26], METEOR [23], and the BERT score [27] between the generated responses (rationales) and ground-truth solutions.
 For the VQA tasks, we simply computed the accuracy between generated answers and ground-truths.

 ## 3 Results